gitter-badger/admin-docs/docs/source/starting.rst

     The default Effektif login screen

 If you purchased Effektif along with Signavio, you will see a login screen with one button.
 You can login to Effektif using your Signavio account as soon as the Effektif users have been set up.
-Jump to section Signavio integration > user management for more information on how to set up the users.
+Jump to section :ref:`signavio-user-management` for more information on how to set up the users.

 .. figure:: _static/signavio_login_en.png
     :align: center